-UPDATE 2/23/20: ENLIGHTENED has released a new line of keto-friendly ice creams that advertise the net carb counts on the pint.
+UPDATE 5/28/20: ENLIGHTENED has released a new line of keto-friendly ice creams that advertise the net carb counts on the pint.
 While the keto line is not as low in calories as the regular flavors, it is significantly easier to fit into your macros.
-Halo Top has yet to release a keto-specific line.
 I recommend the Red Velvet!
+Halo Top has also released a keto-specific line, and the pints are lower calorie than the ENLIGHTENED keto pints although they are higher calorie than regular Halo Top.
 Other brands that are intended to be keto-friendly rather than low calorie like Rebel Ice Cream have also emerged since I wrote this article, so I suggest looking beyond ENLIGHTENED and Halo Top for low carb ice cream options!

 UPDATE 7/28/19: ENLIGHTENED has changed their packaging as well as some of their nutrition facts since I wrote this post.
 Flavors like vanilla and cold brew coffee that previously advertised 60 calories per serving now have 70 calories per serving.
 The differences are minor, but the reddit post that I embedded is no longer completely accurate, so I will need to revisit this most.
 Before buying any products, make sure you check the labels to confirm that you can fit them into your diet!
 Continue reading “ENLIGHTENED vs. Halo Top for Keto: Which Is Lower in Net Carbs?”